Picovoice/speech-to-text-benchmark/README.md

 Download the [test-clean](http://www.openslr.org/resources/12/test-clean.tar.gz) portion of LibriSpeech and unpack it under [resources/data](/resources/data).

-For running Google Speech-to-Text and Amazon Transcribe engines, you need to sign up for the respective cloud provider and setup permissions / credentials according to their documentation.
+For running Google Speech-to-Text and Amazon Transcribe, you need to sign up for the respective cloud provider and setup permissions / credentials according to their documentation.
 Running these services may incur fees.

 ### Word Error Rate Measurement